 One thing my vet did say that seemed to makes some sense was ‘Your chihuahua does not have the emotional tie to her ovaries as women do.’
 So there is a possibility that I am projecting what could be my own angst onto Minnie.

-But, for me it’s down to ethics.
+But, for me my original problems with spaying was down to ethics.
 Is it ethical to remove parts of your dog so they fit into human life?
 I feel my dogs are sentient beings that have a right to live their life as naturally as possible.
 I have had several chats with different vets and asked one why they didn’t just sterilise (vasectomy in dogs and tubes tied in bitches) rather than totally de-sex them.
 The answer surprised me.
 They are not allowed to.
 This is considered unethical.

 The reason they can preform a total spay or neuter is because of the considered ‘health benefits’ of the procedure.
 So, even though most owners get this done to prevent unwanted pregnancy that’s not the official reason on paper.